 Currently, maintaining the LDA / DSR register often requires manual data collection, usually through Excel or Word documentation, which leads to access issues and reporting challenges across multidisciplinary multi-organisational teams.
 Graphnet has worked with ICS colleagues to develop a Learning Disability and Autism module within their CareCentric integrated care record.
 The module consists of 3 elements:

-Both the list and the register are enabled to allow a care professional to drill through to the individuals integrated care record, to support decision making.
+Both the candidate list and the dynamic risk register are enabled to allow a care professional to drill through to the individuals integrated care record, to support decision making.
 Centralising the storage of information and making the risk status clear, provides a powerful tool for professionals to manage shared caseloads, and make better informed and timely interventions that prevent unnecessary hospital admissions.